shresthgoel77-png/Sentinel-AI/CONTRIBUTING.md

 * **Security First:** Since this is a security platform, ensure your contributions do not introduce new vulnerabilities.
 Never commit hardcoded secrets or API keys.
 * **Keep it Modular:** When adding new UI components, place them in the appropriate `src/components/` subfolder (e.g., `Dashboard`, `Threat Analysis`).
-* **Update Documentation:** If you are adding a new detector to `lib/detectors.ts` or modifying the RAG Shield Pipeline, please update the `README.md` and inline documentation accordingly.
+* **Update Documentation:** If you are adding a new detector to `lib/detectors.ts` or modifying the LangGraph RAG Pipeline, please update the `README.md` and inline documentation accordingly.
+* **Use the Makefile:** For streamlined workflows, refer to the `Makefile` in the root directory (e.g., running `make test` for backend verification).

 ## Styleguides